jon-harper/MercuryOneUserMods/Mercury_One/jonspaceharper/EVA3/readme.md

 | Screw, M3-0.5 x 8mm SHCS  | 8 | |
 | Horizontal Endstop Switch | 1 | The same as EVA 3 uses |

-If using a CANBUS or other stepper-mounted PCB, print `top_endstop_mgn12h_alt` instead.
-This file uses two (2) fewer inserts.
+If using a CANBUS or other stepper-mounted PCB, print `top_endstop_mgn12h_pcb.stl` instead.
+This file uses two (2) fewer inserts and does not have a cable guide mount.

 ### Bottom Horns